kunaldudhavat/Personalized-text-to-image-generator/README.md

 `conda env create -f environment.yml`
 4. Once the environment is created, you can activate the environment using the command: conda activate vico
-5. Now, that all the dependencies have been installed, we can fine tune the model using the following command:
+5. Now, that all the dependencies have been installed, we can fine tune the model using the following command: <br/>
 		`python main.py --base configs/v1-finetune.yaml -t \
 --actual_resume models/stable-diffusion-v1/sd-v1-4.ckpt \
 -n
 --gpus GPUS
 --data_root DATA-ROOT
---init_word INIT-WORD`
+--init_word INIT-WORD`<br/>
 In the above command, replace:
 DATA-ROOT with the path to the folder containing a set of reference images GPUS with a list of indices of the GPUs you want to train on, separated by commas.
 For example, we have used a single GPU to train the model, so we provided the variable as –gpus 0, INIT-WORD with a word that generally describes the subject.
 Eg: Toy, Dog The training will run for about 10 minutes depending on the number of GPUs and the type of GPUs you are using.
 We have used a single A100 GPU, and the training ran for 11 minutes.
 Once, the training is complete, we can find the fine tuned checkpoints under a new folder called logs Now that the model is fine tuned on a given set of reference images, we can run inference on the fine tuned model to generate images of the subject under different contexts based on the text prompt given.
-For generating images using the fine tuned model, run the command below: python scripts/vico_model.py --ddim_eta 0.0  --n_samples 4 \
+For generating images using the fine tuned model, run the command below: <br/>
+`python scripts/vico_model.py --ddim_eta 0.0  --n_samples 4 \
  --n_iter 2  --scale 7.5  --ddim_steps 50  \
 --ckpt_path models/stable-diffusion-v1/sd-v1-4.ckpt  \
 --image_path IMAGE-PATH \ --ft_path CHECKPOINTS-PATH\
---load_step 399 --prompt TEXT-PROMPT --outdir OUTPUT-DIR
+--load_step 399 --prompt TEXT-PROMPT --outdir OUTPUT-DIR` <br/>

 In the above command, replace:
 IMAGE-PATH with the path to a reference image